matterport/showcase-sdk/docs/concepts.md

   <img src="images/top-down-coordinate-system.png"/><br/>
 </p>

-<div class="admonition note">The floorplan is an absolute position of the Matterport Camera within the Space when it scanned.
+<div class="note">The floorplan is an absolute position of the Matterport Camera within the Space when it scanned.

 The orientation of the Floorplan View depends on the original orientation of the pano that you transitioned from and the aspect ratio of the window.</div>